Phaze1D/Google_Zomato_Maps/README.md

 # Google Zomato Map
 > Udacity Frontend Nanodegree Project 7

-An app inspired by Google Maps thats uses [Google Map Javascript SDK](https://developers.google.com/maps/documentation/javascript/) and [Zomato API](https://developers.zomato.com/api) to display information about different locations.
+An app inspired by Google Maps that uses [Google Map Javascript SDK](https://developers.google.com/maps/documentation/javascript/) and [Zomato API](https://developers.zomato.com/api) to display information about different locations.
 The user can switch between using Google's API or Zomato API.
-Since Zomato is a restaurant review website it will only work when searching for restaurant.
+Since Zomato is a restaurant review website it will only work when searching for restaurants.

 You can view the live version [here](https://phaze1d.github.io/Google_Zomato_Maps/)